DeltaCore/NetLightServer/README.md

 ============

 This project is based on my [UsbLedLib](https://github.com/DeltaCore/UsbLedLib).
-If you want to extend the program, i will create w way to use custom commands and so on, like a jar file put in a specific location wich get's loaded.
+If you want to extend the program, i will create a way to use custom commands and so on, like a jar file put in a specific location wich get's loaded.

 Install